Diffuse Scattering on Graphs: Introduction

 In Section \ref{sec_born} we develop the necessary tools to construct the Born series from the background Green's function.
 In particular, we prove necessary conditions for the convergence of the series, and discuss the dependence of the rate of convergence on the structure of the graph.

-The above results are then applied in Section \ref{sec_examp} to various families of graphs.
-Many of these computations depend upon the use of symmetries to simplify the calculations.
-In Section \ref{sec_rep_theory}, we discuss the connection between the symmetries of vertex-transitive graphs and group representation theory, showing how to use knowledge of the symmetry group of a graph to obtain an expression for the corresponding background Green's function.
+Before applying the Born series to a specific graph, it is first necessary to obtain the background Green's function.
+In Section \ref{sec_examp} we provide examples of various families of graphs for which the background Green's function is explicitly known and in Section \ref{sec_rep_theory} we discuss the connection between the symmetries of vertex-transitive graphs and group representation theory, showing how to use knowledge of the symmetry group of a graph to obtain an expression for the corresponding background Green's function.

-In Section \ref{sec_pt_abs}, we consider the discrete analogue of a classical problem in scattering theory; the scattering due to a small collection of point absorbers.
+In Section \ref{sec_num_exp} we present a few representative numerical experiments demonstrating the convergence of the Born series for small perturbations to the absorption and compare the empirical convergence results to the bounds obtained in Section \ref{sec_born}.
+Finally, in Section \ref{sec_pt_abs}, we consider the discrete analogue of a classical problem in scattering theory; the scattering due to a small collection of point absorbers.
 In the case where there are only one or two point absorbers present, we explicitly sum the Born series and give exact formulae for the scattered fields provided the Green's function for the homogeneous medium is known.
-Finally, we compare the scattering of light from point absorbers on infinite one-dimensional and two-dimensional lattice graphs with the well-known formulae for the continuous problem of the same dimensions.
+We conclude with a comparison of the scattering of light from point absorbers on infinite one-dimensional and two-dimensional lattice graphs to the well-known formulae for the continuous problem of the same dimensions.